a20r/Bowtie/README.md

 ========

 ##Purpose:
-Bowtie is a sensor integration server using HTML5 and was written in Go and Javascript.
+Bowtie is a sensor integration server implemented using Go, HTML5 and Javascript.
-This means sensor data can be collected from most devices and pushed to a server.
-The sensor data is stored in a unique folder defined by the CPU Id and inside the folder are JSON files that are defined by the Node Id.
+Sensory data from mobile devies are collected via the HTML5's API and pushed to a server.
+The data is stored in a unique folder defined by the CPU Id and inside the folder are JSON files that are defined by the Node Id.
 This makes it easy in any programming language on almost any operating system to gather the sensor data.
 This means that sensor data can be gathered without any native program running.

 ###Inspiration
 Many small scale robotics projects suffer due to of a lack of sensors or the difficulty to integrate sensors in the project.
 Many sensors come with limited documentation and require different